Home

 Jean Piaget’s Early life

-Piaget was born to Rebecca Jackson and Arthur Piaget on the 9th August 1886 in Neuchâtel, Switzerland.
+Piaget was born to Rebecca Jackson and Arthur Piaget on the 9th of August 1886 in Neuchâtel, Switzerland.
 Jean’s parents significantly shaped his interests and future career.
 His mother, Rebecca, nurtured Piage’t neurotic tendencies and encouraged him to love science.

 Arthur, Piaget’s father, was an English professor who encouraged Jean to pay attention to his studies.
 Interestingly, in his early teen stages, Piaget became an expert in studying mollusks.